OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-28.md

 ## Acts 28:28

-“Therefore, let it be known to you that this salvation of God has been sent to the Gentiles, and they will listen!”
+“Therefore, understand that this salvation of God has been sent to the Gentiles, and they will listen.”

 ---